annoybot/yule_log/README.md

 The `examples/` directory contains several example programs that demonstrate how to use the ULOG parser.
 These include:

-- **list_subscriptions.rs**: This program lists all subscriptions found in a ULOG file.
 - **simple.rs**: A minimal example demonstrating basic ULOG parsing functionality.
 (Shown above)
-- **ulog2csv.rs**: Converts ULOG data into CSV format.
-Follows PlotJuggler conventions when naming columns.
-- **ulog2mysql.rs**: Imports ULOG data into a MySQL database.
-It inferrs the schema from the ULOG data and automatically creates the database table.
-- **ulog2sqlite.rs**: Similar to `ulog2mysql.rs`, but uses SQLite for storing ULOG data.
 - **ulogcat.rs**: Shows how to emit the parsed data back into a ULOG file.
 This example round trips the data, parsing it and re-saving it to a new file.
 Demonstrates the fidelity of the parser because the emitted ULOG file is typically binary identical to the input ULOG file.